All Episodes

 I really, really do.

-Um and and the second the second solution is, and I don't know how we ever do this, the federal government, you're right, is way, way, way, way, way too big.
+And the second solution is, and I don't know how we ever do this, the federal government, you're right, is way, way, way, way, way too big.

-Uh I don't know how we ever reverse that.
+I don't know how we ever reverse that.

-Uh in state governments have abdicated so much of their power.
+And state governments have abdicated so much of their power.

-And truthfully, Congress, the legislative branch has advocated too much of its power.
+And truthfully, Congress, the legislative branch, has advocated too much of its power.

-I I think we're in for some major reform coming up.
+I think we're in for some major reform coming up.

 Very interesting.

-So where can uh where can people follow you?
+So where can people follow you?

 On Twitter, they can follow me at Walsh Freedom.

-Um I've got a couple new ventures coming up.
+I've got a couple new ventures coming up.

 If they want to know what I'm doing, follow me on Twitter at Walsh Freedom.